vigneshpalani3/Energy_usage_prediction/README.md

 - Experiment with advanced models like Random Forests or Gradient Boosting Machines
 - Deploy the model as a web application for real-time energy usage prediction

-## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).

-## 🤝 Acknowledgements

-*Note: Acknowledge any datasets, libraries, or resources used in the project.*